qoomon/maven-git-versioning-extension/README.md

 ### IntelliJ

 For a flawless experience you need to disable this extension during project import.
 Disable it by adding `-Dversioning.disable=true` to Maven Importer VM options (Preferences > Build, Execution, Deployment > Build Tools > Maven > Importing > VM options for importer).

 ## CI/CD Setup

 Most CI/CD systems do checkouts in a detached HEAD state so no branch information is available, however they provide environment variables with this information.
 You can provide those, by using [Parameters & Environment Variables](#parameters--environment-variables).
-Below you'll find some setup example for common CI/CD systems.

 ### Native Support